-Some reasons explaining the inefficacy of arginine supplementation and nitric oxide boosters
+Some reasons explaining the inefficacy of arginine supplementation and arginine based “nitric oxide boosters”

-The popular pre-workout NO boosting supplements rely on the arginine-NO pathway and a lot of theoretical assumptions.
-Some reason for the conflicting findings on arginine supplementation are that studies have used different routes of administration (oral vs. intravenous), various forms of L-arginine, varying exercise testing protocols, different test subjects (trained vs. untrained, young vs. elderly), and supplement cocktails containing other substances (eg. creatine, beta-alanine, caffeine, carbs etc) that indeed do have performance enhancing effects.
+Many pre-workout NO boosting supplements rely on the arginine-NO pathway – and a lot of theoretical assumptions.
+Some reason for the conflicting findings on arginine supplementation are that studies have used different routes of administration (oral vs. intravenous), various forms of L-arginine, varying exercise testing protocols, different subjects (trained vs. untrained, young vs. elderly), and supplement cocktails containing other substances (eg. creatine, beta-alanine, caffeine, carbs etc) which do have performance enhancing effects on their own.

-The rationale for L-arginine supplementation is based largely on research using intravenous L-arginine, often at dosage of 30 g.
-This has no practical relevance since most, if not all, supplements are taken orally.
-In a direct head-to-head comparison of oral and intravenous L-arginine administration, no effect on vasodilatation was found after oral L-arginine supplementation 7.
-One reason for this could be the extensive elimination of orally ingested L-arginine due to intestinal arginase activity and low bioavailability 8.
-This would require intake of very large amounts of L-arginine, which not only has an unpleasant taste, but also can cause gastric problems 9.
+The rationale for L-arginine supplementation is based largely on research using intravenous L-arginine, often at a high dose of 30 g.
+This has no practical relevance since most, if not all, supplements are taken orally, and in lower doses.
+In a direct head-to-head comparison of oral and intravenous L-arginine administration, no effect on vasodilatation (widening of blood vessels) or blood flow was found after oral L-arginine supplementation .
+One reason for this could be the extensive elimination of orally ingested L-arginine due to intestinal arginase activity and its low bioavailability .
+To circumvent the low bioavailability one would have to ingest a very large dose of L-arginine, which not only has an unpleasant taste, but also can cause gastric problems .

 The Arginine Paradox

-However, the story is different in clinical conditions like e.g. high blood pressure 13, 14, elevated cholesterol levels 15, 16, heart disease 17, insulin resistance 18, diabetes 19, 20 and in the elderly population 14, 21, in whom L-arginine supplementation has beneficial effects, possibly due to increased NO production 14.
-Thus, it appears that L-arginine is a limiting factor for NO synthesis in clinical conditions, but not for healthy individuals.
+However, the story is different in clinical conditions like e.g. high blood pressure [12, 13], elevated or abnormal cholesterol levels [14, 15], heart disease , insulin resistance , diabetes [18, 19] and in the elderly [13, 20, 21].
+In those circumstances arginine supplementation may exert beneficial effects, possibly, at least in part, due to increased NO production .
+Thus, it appears that L-arginine may become a limiting factor for NO synthesis in clinical conditions, but not for healthy individuals.

 How L-arginine supplementation works in the context of elevated ADMA levels

-Because ADMA “displaces” L-arginine and thereby reduces the L-arginine availability for eNOS, the ratio of L-arginine to ADMA determines how much of the L-arginine that is floating around in the blood that will be available for eNOS to use for NO production 28, 29.
-In conditions with elevated ADMA levels, L-arginine supplementation will antagonize ADMA by re-establishing the L-arginine/ADMA ratio and thereby “re-activating” eNOS and increasing NO production 30.
-This is supported by studies showing that L-arginine supplementation reverses endothelial dysfunction attributable to high ADMA levels in clinical populations 21, 31-33, and that there exist a direct correlation between the change in L-arginine/ADMA ratio and the change in blood flow mediated dilation (vasodilatation) 8.
+Because ADMA displaces L-arginine and thereby reduces L-arginine availability for eNOS, the ratio of L-arginine to ADMA determines how much of the L-arginine floating around in the blood that will be available for eNOS to use for NO production [28, 29].
+In conditions with elevated ADMA levels, L-arginine supplementation will antagonize ADMA by increasing the L-arginine/ADMA ratio, and thereby elevate the availability of L-arginine for eNOS, thus increase NO production .
+This is supported by studies showing that L-arginine supplementation reverses endothelial (blood vessel) dysfunction caused by high ADMA levels in clinical populations [20, 31-33], and that there exists a direct correlation between the change in L-arginine/ADMA ratio and the change in blood flow mediated dilation (vasodilatation) .

 How to combat elevated ADMA levels

-If you are insulin resistant (have elevated levels of insulin and/or blood glucose), have high blood pressure, elevated blood cholesterol, high homocysteine levels 32, diabetes or cardiovascular disease, and/or passed your middle-age a while ago, L-arginine supplementation will work for you in restoring subpar NO production.
+If you are insulin resistant (have elevated levels of insulin and/or blood glucose), have high blood pressure, elevated blood cholesterol (or more precisely dyslipidemia, i.e. lipid abnormalities), high homocysteine levels , diabetes or cardiovascular disease, and/or have passed middle-age, L-arginine supplementation may work for you in restoring subpar NO production.

 1. Bloomer RJ.
 Nitric oxide supplements for sports.
 Strength and Conditioning Journal.
 2010;32(2):14-20.